andylijx/Paper_Notes/README.md

-This repo contains my notes for research papers that I've read thoroughly.
+This repo contains my notes for research papers that I've read (thoroughly).